TheLie0/Python-Pascals-Triangles/README.md

 # Python-Pascals-Triangles
-Generates (and filters) Pascal's triangles just for you using python.
+Generates (and filters) Pascal's triangles just for you.